 Removing Mold from Poly Tarps

-Now that you know why mold grows on your tarps, you need to know how to remove it.
+Now that you know why mold grows on your poly tarps, you need to know how to remove it.
 Thankfully, it is not difficult.
-The process starts by spreading the tarp out on a flat surface in a sunny area.
+The process starts by spreading the poly tarps out on a flat surface in a sunny area.
 Spray the tarp down with a high-powered hose to loosen the mold and any debris surrounding it.
 Next, use a soft brush and a cleaning solution to scrub the tarp until the mold is gone.

 You can purchase commercial mold treatments or make your own with baking soda and white vinegar.
 Regardless of your choice, you need to get close enough to clearly see the surface of the tarp.
 If you leave any mold behind, it could continue growing even after your cleaning efforts.